As with most plants, yellowing leaves on Monstera adansonii can affect natural aging. Or they may be a symptom of incorrect care and conditions.

 If your monstera adansonii is developing yellow leaves higher up on the plant, or if newer, younger leaves are turning yellow, this is cause for concern.
 Very often, poor watering practices are to blame.

 Check your soil.
 If it is soggy, you are overwatering.
-This can cause fungal growth and root rot, leading to yellowing and browning leaves.
+This can cause fungal growth and root rot, leading to yellowing and browning spots on leaves.

 If the soil is arid, you are underwatering.
 This will cause leaves to dry out, turn yellow, and fall.